Bindy Johal

 Bhupinder "Bindy" Singh Johal (January 14, 1971 – December 20, 1998) was an Indo-Canadian gangster from Vancouver, British Columbia.
-A self-confessed drug trafficker, he was known for his outspoken nature, blatant disregard for authority and his longtime rivalry with former mentors Ranjit Cheema and rival Punjabi Mafia faction led by the Dosanjh brothers and Robbie Kandola.
+A self-confessed drug kingpin, he was known for his outspoken nature, blatant disregard for authority and his longtime rivalry with his former Punjabi Mafia Bosses turned rivals; Robbie Kandola and the Dosanjh Brothers, who led a rival Punjabi Mafia faction, while Johal controlled his own faction alongside international Drug lord Ranjit Cheema.
 On December 20, 1998, Johal was fatally shot in the back of the head at a crowded nightclub in Vancouver.

 Early life

-Johal was born in 1971 (although some sources have noted 1972 and 1973) in Punjab, India to a Jatt Sikh family of the Johal clan.
-He immigrated to Vancouver, British Columbia with his family at the age of four.
+Johal was born in 1971 (although some sources have noted 1972 and 1973) in South Vancouver, British Columbia, Canada, although some later sources claim he was born in Shankar Nakodar Punjab, India, although this is not corroborated by any primary sources.
+Bindy was born into a Jatt Sikh family of the Johal clan.
+Most sources state he was born and raised in Vancouver although some later one claim that he immigrated to Vancouver, British Columbia with his family at the age of four.
 His parents separated and he was raised by his mother.
 He was increasingly temperamental, resented discipline, and had a lack of respect and remorse for others.
 He suffered from severe depression when his parents cut his hair after an armed assault in Canada in the aftermath of the Assassination of Indira Gandhi, which happened miles away in Delhi, his mother said, "That was the only time I saw another expression of his other than anger and silence."
 Johal was considered to be a "problem child" by his teachers.
 One of Johal's teachers, Rob Sandhu, stated: "When he came into Grade 8, it didn't seem like he had any problems.
 It seems these kids are not being flagged.
 But teachers are raising these issues, so why aren't we acting on it?"

 Although he did well in school and was even on the honour roll, he was expelled from Sir Charles Tupper Secondary School and sentenced to 60 days in jail after he "brutally" assaulted his vice-principal in 1989.
 Johal tried to justify his behaviour at his trial in a defence that the journalist Jerry Langton wrote "smacked of cold-blooded cynicism" by saying that as an Indo-Canadian that he was the victim of a racist society and he was only just lashing out against society by beating up his vice-principal so severely that he had to go to the hospital emergency room to save his life.
 The judge at Johal's trial rejected this defence.
 The judge noted there was no evidence that the vice-principal was a racist and that whatever slights and insults Johal may have endured from others was no excuse for the assault.